theKashey/rewiremock/README.md

 # Goal
-- give the ability to mock everything - CommonJS, ES6, inside Node.js or Webpack.
+- give the ability to mock everything - CommonJS, ES6, inside Node.js or webpack.
 - give the ability to do correctly - isolation, type checking, powerful API
 - give the ability to do it easy - simple API to cover all the cases.